 UX designers act as an advocate for their users as they collaborate with stakeholders (people who have a say in the product’s development), UI designers, data analysts, and web developers to navigate the evolution of their product.

 If you’d like to learn more about what UX design actually is, CareerFoundry’s UX design guide will give you a great overview of the definition and history of the field, as well as the key aspects of the job and it’s value in the world of product development.
+And check out these brilliant examples of UX design.

 2. Salaries: Graphic design vs. UX